Amar-7778/ASK-DATA/README.md

-# 📊 Autonomous BI Suite Pro v2.1 - Universal Edition
+# 📊 Autonomous BI Suite Pro - Universal Edition

 An executive-ready business intelligence dashboard that works with **ANY dataset type** - sales, sports, HR, and more!

-## 🌟 NEW in v2.1 - Universal Dataset Support!
+## 🌟 NEW  - Universal Dataset Support!

 ### 🎨 **Customizable Colors**
 - Choose your own color theme with color pickers